DavidArakelyan/agenthub/services/orchestrator/README.md

    - And others based on content analysis
 4. **Handles Multiple Formats** - Supports various programming languages and document formats

+### Update Query Workflow

+The service supports updating previously generated content through a specialized update workflow:

+1. **Update Detection** - The Query Classifier detects when a user is requesting changes to previously generated content
+2. **Content Retrieval** - The Content Retriever fetches the previous content and its metadata
+3. **Metadata Preservation** - Important metadata is preserved between generations:
+   - Creation timestamp is maintained
+   - Query history is tracked
+   - Language/format information is preserved
+4. **Contextual Generation** - Content generators use the previous content as context for the update
+5. **File Identifier** - The same file identifier is used for both the original and updated content, ensuring consistency

+This update workflow allows users to iteratively refine generated content while maintaining its history and metadata.

 ### Service Configuration
 - `ENVIRONMENT`: Service environment (default: "development")
 - `DEBUG`: Debug mode flag (default: false)